-<key>C<key> – Change the Angle of the brushstroke, which defines the rotation of the brush.
-You can define any value within 360˚.
+The Angle defines the rotation of the brush stroke.
+You can define any value within 360˚using the slider (B).
 A rotation of 0˚ will create a horizontal brush, and 90˚ will create a vertical brush.

-<key>D<key> – Set the Minimum Width of the brush according to the contour profile defined.
-Any changes made to this value will be also visible in the Preview below.
+In the Brush Editor, you also find the Minimum Width slider (C) which allows you to set the minimum value of the brush stroke according to the contour profile defined.
+Any changes made to this value will be also visible in the Contour Preview (2) below.

 How to Change the Brush Contour